Explore our complete guide to the Hong Kong Sevens

-This year the Hong Kong Sevens celebrates its 43rd year.
-What was dreamed up in 1976 by a marketing executive as a pan-Asian rugby tournament (and a means to advertise cigarettes, back when sport and the most unhealthy product around were natural bedfellows) has turned into a Hong Kong phenomenon.
+The Hong Kong Sevens, which was dreamed up in 1976 by a marketing executive as a pan-Asian rugby tournament (and a means to advertise cigarettes, back when sport and the most unhealthy product around were natural bedfellows), has turned into a Hong Kong phenomenon.

 As a young sports hack, I had no idea just what a massive deal this tournament is to Hong Kong – and beyond.
 My first tournament was a dizzying attempt to keep track of the teams and games, with 24 of the former and around 70 of the latter.
 Never mind the costumed, drunken madness in the infamously hard-partying South Stand at Hong Kong Stadium.